 So despite Naeba’s popularity on weekends, you generally don’t have to worry too much about crowds.
 Especially if you head out into the extensive side-country from the Kagura side – we have arrived there on a busy Saturday morning, fresh off a Qantas Friday night flight from Sydney into Haneda, and we were skiing powder at 10am!

-Kagura was one of the leaders in opening up their big tree terrain – we gave their Mountain Manager Minoru Nakazawa our inaugural Japan Ski Boss of the Year award for his efforts eight years ago – and it’s become a mecca for back and side country enthusiasts.
-His pro-activity was a big part of that.
+Kagura was one of the leaders in opening up their big tree terrain – we gave their Mountain Manager Minoru Nakazawa our inaugural Japan Ski Boss of the Year award for his efforts to do that 9 years ago.
+It has become a mecca for back and side country enthusiasts, with Nakazawa-san’s pro-activity a big kick starter of that.

 “We strongly encourage all levels of skiers and riders to challenge themselves and get into the backcountry.
 However, if you are inexperienced or skiing Kagura for the ﬁrst time, we highly recommend using one of the area’s professional guides.
 These guides will not only keep you safe, but they will also show you Kagura’s best spots!”

 “While continually working to create a safe, fun and accessible environment, I hope to expand the scope of Japan’s backcountry scene, and allow as many people to experience it as possible.”

 They have done that in spades over the intervening years, simplifying the system now with a sign out gate at the top of Kagura that accesses a lot of awesome terrain – a big chunk of it in the trees and bowl off skiers right heading back down, which funnels into a big gully into the Tashiro area.

 There are any number of charging lines in this zone, mostly not very steep but with some big natural features to boot off and nice bowl lines to slash.
 As it gets traffic you can skate and hike further along the ridgeline towards Tashiro to find more untracked spots.